Archery at the 2020 Summer Olympics: Individual events

 In the individual events, all 64 competitors entered the competition at the first round, the round of 64.
 The draw was seeded according to the result of the ranking round so the first seed shot against the 64th seed in the first round.

 Each match is to be scored using the Archery Olympic Round, consisting of the best-of-five sets, with three arrows per set.
 The winner of each set receives two points, and if the scores in the set are tied then each archer receives one point.
 If at the end of five sets the score is tied at 5–5, a single arrow shoot-off is held and the closest to the center is declared the winner.

 Men's and women's team events

 In the team events, the top four seeded teams from the ranking round are to receive a bye to the quarter-final.
 The remaining eight teams, seeded 5th to 12th, compete for the remaining four places in the quarter-finals.

 The team event follows the same Archery Olympic Round set system as the individual event, though each set consists of six arrows (two per team member) and only four sets are held.

 Mixed team event

 In the mixed team event, the top 16 seeded teams from the ranking round competed in a single-elimination bracket.

-As with the men's and women's team events, the set system uses two arrows per team member (which means four arrows per team in mixed team) and four sets.
+As with the men's and women's team events, the set system uses two arrows per team member (four arrows per team in mixed team) and four sets.